ietf-wg-alto/draft-alto-oam-yang/objectives.md

   information resources upon the configuration; Once an ALTO information resource is requested, the registered callback algorithm will be invoked.
-- A data source listener will fetch data from the configured data source using the corresponding southbound API in either proactive mode (polling) or reactive mode (subscription/publication).
+- A data source listener will fetch data from the configured data source using the corresponding data source API in either proactive mode (polling) or reactive mode (subscription/publication).
 - A data source listener will update the preprocessed data to an optional data broker.